openstate/open-raadsinformatie/INSTALL.rst

    # Start a stopped container and automatically attach to it (-a)
    $ docker start -a <CONTAINER ID/NAME>

-   # Attach to a running container (use `exec` though if you want to open a separate shell)
+   # Attach to a running container (use `exec` though if you want to open any extra shells beyond this one)
    $ docker attach <CONTAINER ID/NAME>

    # Return low-level information on a container or image (e.g., a container's IP address)
    $ docker inspect <CONTAINER/IMAGE ID/NAME>

+   Also, if attached to a container, either via run, start -a or attach, you can detach by typing CTRL+p CTRL+q

 Install using Vagrant
 ------------